 Events cost money – there’s no getting around that.
-In fact, they often cost a lot more money than guests (or even the people planning) ever imagine, and that’s why creating a strong budget is essential.
-Some details will depend entirely on the kind of event you’re planning, where the money is coming from, and how much you have to invest in your event, but these general tips for creating your event budget should point you in the right direction.
+They often cost a lot more money than guests ever imagine, so creating a strong budget is essential.
+Some details will depend entirely on the event you’re planning, where the money is coming from, and how much you have to invest in your event, but these general tips for creating your event budget should point you in the right direction.

 Establish Your Maximum